Kweku Flick’s manager hints debut album release

 Mr. Asante added that there would be some mega collaborations in Kweku Flick’s upcoming project that he believes would make waves around the world.

-He added that he had nurtured a new crop of artistes, including Mickey Lux, who is poised to make the spotlight with his unique musical prowess.
+He added that he had nurtured a new crop of artists, including Mickey Lux, who is poised to make the spotlight with his unique musical prowess.

 Kweku Flick has been one of the rising music stars in Ghana since the release of his groundbreaking single titled “Money.”